glee-/Postulate/README.md

 The total amount of pp that has been obtained is then the following: Map pp + Bonus pp

-From this point, it is trivial to calculate the amount of pp that would be gained
+From this point, it is trivial to calculate the amount of pp that would be gained.

+To gauge the accuracy of the prediction we can compare the result to a hard lower bound for the amount of bonus pp that is accumulated.
+This can be calculated by looking at the total number of plays, and the minimum posted to create a list of pp values that can then be weighted accordingly.
+Since pp is ordered numerically in descending order, this is the absolute worst case that can happen.

 ## Todo